-“What Happened to your Faith?
-I seldom see you at Church.”
+“What Happened to Your Faith?
+I Seldom See You at Church.”

 It’s easy as a church member to become judgmental when someone begins missing church too often.
-But many times there is good reason for their absence.
+But many times there is a good reason for their absence.

 I’d love for you to read Shona Smith’s letter below.
 I met Shona through a mutual blogger who featured her a few weeks ago.
 Read Out of Sight, Out of Mind